Road (Highways Safety) related deaths

 Gateshead Council

-Concerns summary A 40 mph speed limit on a residential road with bends, junctions, and a history of collisions is unsafe and requires permanent reduction.
+Concerns summary (AI summary) A 40 mph speed limit on a residential road with bends, junctions, and a history of collisions is unsafe and requires permanent reduction.

-Action taken summary Gateshead Council implemented an experimental traffic regulation order on November 7, 2024, to temporarily reduce the speed limit from 40 mph to 30 mph on the specified A694 road section for up to 18
+Action Taken (AI summary) Gateshead Council has implemented an experimental traffic regulation order reducing the speed limit from 40 to 30 mph in the area of the collision for up to 18 months, commencing 7th November 2024, to monitor traffic speeds and investigate future collisions.

 Ian Harris